Position: Executive Assistant to the President & CEO

 • Forward looking thinker & thought partner who actively seeks opportunities and proposes solutions

 • Ability to communicate in a manner which consistently demonstrates excellence, respect, concern, and responsiveness.

 • Demonstrated ability to cultivate and sustain relationships with diverse audiences (educational level, socio-economic circumstance).

 • Ability to remain flexible and adapt to changing needs and priorities.

-Please submit your resume and cover letter, no later than Friday, March 9th.
+Please submit your resume and cover letter.

 In your cover letter, please describe your management and leadership philosophy on working with an executive, managing multiple priorities and ensuring that the executive is positioned for success.

 All candidates must be available for a first round group interview.
 Date will be communicated if you are selected to move forward.

 About The Chicago Scholars Foundation

 There is a deep reservoir of talent in this great city!
 In order to remain a world-class city, we must invest in talent from an education and leadership perspective.
 Locally and nationally, we are not fully equipping our youth with the skills and tools to be successful.
 Just 8% of Chicago Public School students will graduate with a college degree by the age of 25.
 There also remains a lack of diversity in the workforce at all levels and in every industry.
 We must continue to invest in building a diverse pipeline of talent if we are to remain a thriving and competitive city.